 We confirm that the Bid size / aggregate number of the Equity Shares applied for by us, and which may be Allocated to us thereon will not exceed the relevant regulatory or approved limits and further confirm that our Bid will not result in triggering an open offer under the Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011, as amended (the "Takeover Regulations").
-We confirm, that we have a valid and existing registration under applicable laws and regulations of India, and undertake to comply with the SEBI ICDR Regulations, and all other applicable laws, including any reporting obligations.
-We confirm that, in relation to our application, each foreign portfolio investor ("FPI") as defined under the Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2019, as amended (other than individuals, corporate bodies and family offices), and including persons who have been registered under these regulations (such FPIs, "Eligible FPIs"), have submitted a separate Application Form, and asset management companies of mutual funds have specified the details of each scheme for which the application is being made along with the Bid Amount and number of shares to be Allotted under each scheme.
-We undertake that we will sign all such documents, provide such documents, and do all such acts, if any, necessary on our part to enable us to be registered as the holder(s) of the Equity Shares that may be Allotted to us.
-We confirm that the signatory is authorized to apply on behalf of the Bidder has all the relevant authorisations.
+We confirm, that we have a valid and existing registration under applicable laws and regulations of India, and undertake to acquire, hold, all other applicable laws, including any reporting obligations.
+We confirm that, in relation to our application, each foreign portfolio investor) Regulations; Pagulations, 2019, as amended (other than individuals, corporate bodies and family offices), and including persons who have been registered under these regulations (such FPIs, "Eligible FPIs"), have submitted a separate Application Form, and asset management companies of mutual funds have specified the details of each scheme for which the application is being made along with the Bid Amount and number of shares to be Allotted under each scheme.
+We undertake that we will sign all such documents, provide such documents and do all such acts, if any, necessary on our part to enable us to be registered as the holder(s) of the Equity Shares that may be Allotted to us.
+We confirm that the signatory is authorized to apply on behalf of the Bidder and the Bidder has all the relevant authorisations.
 We note that the Company is entitled, in consultation with JM Financial Limited (the "BRLM"), in their sole discretion, to accept or reject this Application Form without assigning any reason thereof.